-The year is three thousand, one hundred and fifty one.
+The year is four thousand, one hundred and fifty one.
 When writing novels, we write numbers in letters nowadays; we don’t mix mathematics with literature.
 There won’t be any casual intro either.
 No Jack will wake up, put on his slippers and make himself coffee, only for you to gradually realize that his coffee is not a normal coffee but a futuristic one.
 From the go I must tell you we live in what you’d call a utopia.
 Now, if you’re a smart person, which I’m assuming you are if you chose to pick up this book among all the sensuous activities of your era, you’re already come up with two unavoidable questions: How comes I’m addressing an audience from the past? or, from your point of view: How come I’m writing you from the future?
-And secondly: Does it take more than three hundred years to create a utopia?
+And secondly: Does it take more than two thousand years to create a utopia?
 For some it may sound too long for the world to snap out of its stupidity, while for others it’s a relief to know that the humanity survived itself, that we could at last learn to live in harmony.

 Answering your first question: There are no parallel universes, just for you to know.
 I also must apologize if the tone of my writing is paternalistic and sarcastic, but I’m not particularly happy about the task that has been given me: Retroinstruction.
 In simple words it means interfering with the past in a non-invasive way so we can better our present.
 It’s almost a quixotic idea, because too much effort must be put to get minimal results.
 Yes, a few atomic catastrophes have been avoided thanks to this method, but there’s almost nothing you could do in your time that our technology can’t fix.
 Evolution is a power that can’t be contained, and the aim of this novel is simply to show you that.
 So parallel universes are just another backfire of humans having a brain: Sometimes we get too carried away with our imagination.
 Even logically speaking, there’s not way there are multiple universes, or multiverses, and even if they were, each would be a single universe, disconnected from the rest, which means that, ultimately, it doesn’t matter.
 We have enough dealing with our reality to burden ourselves with improvable hypothesis that have no influence whatsoever on our reality.
 There is not way other universes, if they exist, can connect with ours, and if we happen to find out that there are parallel universes, then they will simple become part of our universe and will stop being universes, because the logical concept of a universe it that there is just one.
 So enough with that fake conundrum so popular in your era.
 Now, how am I communicating with you?
 How is a book from the future available in your computer network?
 Well that would take another book, a scientific one, which you aren’t able to intellectually grasp for now.
 But I’ll explain it in essence and then we’ll move on to the novel.
 The novel format was chosen because it’s so popular in your era.
 You’re in an empathetic period of evolution, where intellect is continually sabotaged by emotions, so novels are a good way of showing you something relevant in a way that your conditioned feelings won’t sabotage.